 - Considerable investment into an ecosystem rich with partnerships and integrations that help to future-proof a cloud platform investment with ongoing extensibility potential.

-- Fixed pricing model keeps cost predictable.
+- A fixed pricing model keeps costs predictable.

 - Administration tasks are simplified.

-- Ease of configuration and management is diminished when third-party apps are required to achieve required functionality.
+- Ease of configuration and management is diminished when third-party apps are required to achieve the required functionality.

-- Administration functionality cannot always be modified or fine-tuned if features and tasks aren’t ideal out-of-the-box.
+- Administration functionality cannot always be modified or fine-tuned if features and tasks aren’t ideal out of the box.

 - Performance struggles with large data volumes.

 When comparing Databricks vs. Snowflake for your company, the best answer depends on your needs.
 If you have an on-staff development team capable of maximizing all of Databricks’ potential, then it’s a solid choice.

 However, if you’re operating a smaller business without a robust dev team, Snowflake might be the better choice for you.
 Its more user-friendly operation will likely make it a more welcome addition to your technology stack.